I've never written a word about him. Prior to this entry, if you did a search of "Naser Abdo" of this site, you would have gotten this message:

 -- "I Hate The War" (written by Greg Goldberg, on The Ballet's Mattachine!)

-Last week, ICCC's number of US troops killed in Iraq since the start of the illegal war was 4429.
-Tonight it's [PDF format warning] 4430.
+Last Thursday, ICCC's number of US troops killed in Iraq since the start of the illegal war was 4477.
+Tonight it is [PDF format warning] still 4477.

 The e-mail address for this site is email@example.com.